 - Replace a lost, stolen, destroyed or never received Permanent Resident Card – select this option if your card is gone or damaged; if you never received your first PR Card – the one issued at landing – you’ll want to use this form instead.

-Section A – Personal Details
+Section A of the PR Card Application – Personal Details

 In this section, you fill in your personal information.